ArenaNet: Guild Wars 2: Secrets of the Obscure

 Announced on March 22, 2022, Guild Wars 2: Secrets of the Obscure (also known as SotO) is the fourth expansion pack for Guild Wars 2.
 It was released on August 22, 2023.
 In this Expansion Pack you can get a new mount, the skyscale, for permanent use in the SotO area and in the whole map through masteries.
 It can be upgraded through masteries as well.
 There are also loads of new areas to explore.

 Guild Wars 2: Janthir Wilds

 Announced on June 04, 2024, Guild Wars 2: Janthir Wilds (also known as JW) is the fifth expansion pack for Guild Wars 2.
 It was released on August 20, 2024.
 In this expansion pack, one of the existing mounts, the warclaw, was updated to have new abilities, which can be unlocked through masteries in the open world.
+All nine professions are also given the proficiency to wield a spear in non-aquatic combat.
 The players also received access to homesteads, which serve as customisable player housing.

-As of June 2025, the expansion pack also includes 4 maps to explore.
+Guild Wars 2: Visions of Eternity

+Announced on July 15, 2025, Guild Wars 2: Visions of Eternity (also known as VoE) is the sixth expansion pack for Guild Wars 2.
+It was released on October 28, 2025.
+In this expansion pack, each of the nine professions received a new playable elite specialization.
+The expansion also includes updates to the skimmer mount, a new instance for homesteads, and new legendaries, including the game's first legendary aquabreather.
+The expansion launched with 2 maps to explore and 2 more are expected.

+Guild Wars 3

+The company is currently working on Guild Wars 3, which is set to be released for PlayStation 5 and Windows.